Best Short Film

 International Award for the Best Short Film

-The award is addressed to filmmakers of all nationalities and not older than 30 on the date of the open call deadline.
-The maximum length of each submission (fiction, documentary or animation) must not exceed 15 minutes.
-All entries must have been produced in 2022 or 2023.
-Each filmmaker can submit a single entry.
+The Prize is addressed to filmmakers of all nationalities and not older than 30 on the date of the submission deadline.
+For joint submissions, all participants must meet the age limitation.
+The maximum length of each entry (fiction, documentary or animation) must not exceed 15 minutes.
+All entries must have been produced in 2023 or 2024.

 The competition awards the following: